empyrealus/DFA-Pattern-Matching-Algorithm/README.md

 Determinisitic Finite Automata is used for finite state machines and/or algorithim production within larger programs that utilize states; think of a vending machine or elevator.
-Deterministic Finite Automata can also have more advanced applications such as real-time speech recognition or network security (TPP handhshake process) applicaions, etc.
+Deterministic Finite Automata can also have more advanced applications such as real-time speech recognition or network security (TPP handhshake process) applications, etc.

 This basic DFA is implemented utilizing Javascript to match the pattern (Regular Expression) (AA+TT)(AA+TT)*